MENUCLOSE

 About the Artist

-Betsabeé Romero studied at the Ecole des Beaux Arts in Paris and the National Autonomous University of Mexico.
-She lives and works in Mexico City.
-Romero draws on elements of popular culture and the traditions of Mexican art in her homeland and her practice is concerned with themes of memory, identity and human migration.
-Romero has received many international awards, including First Prize at the Cairo Biennial in 2006, and her work has been exhibited worldwide at institutions such as the Museo Nacional de Arte Reina Sofia in Madrid and the Museo del Barrio in New York.
-Her work is represented in the Daros Collection, Switzerland, LACMA Los Angeles and the Museum of Modern Art of Houston among others.
+Betsabeé Romero attended the Ecole des Beaux Arts, Paris, and the National Autonomous University of Mexico.
+Concerned with themes of memory, identity and human migration, Romero’s practice draws on popular culture and the traditions of Mexican art.
+Her work has been exhibited worldwide including at the Museo Nacional de Arte Reina Sofia, Madrid, and the Museo del Barrio, New York, and is held in collections including the Daros Collection, LACMA, and the Museum of Modern Art of Houston.

 View Artist